CZ-NIC/knot/src/knot/modules/synthrecord/synthrecord.rst

 network
 .......

-An IP address, a network subnet, or a network range the query must match.
+An ordered list of IP addresses, network subnets or network ranges the query must match.

 *Required*